longhorn09/lorebot/README.md

 # Lorebot is DEPRECATED

 Please check current code development of Lorebot based on a GraphQL microservice backend.
+This repo is no longer maintained.

 [lorebot-graphql-api](https://github.com/longhorn09/lorebot-graphql-api)
 [lorebot-discord-client](https://github.com/longhorn09/lorebot-discord-client)

 ## lorebot
-Lorebot is a Discord bot written in JS to support a text-based RPG called [Arctic](http://mud.arctic.org).
+Lorebot is a Discord bot written in NodeJS.
 The bot will respond to commands prefixed by the prefix '!' specified in config.json.
 The original Lorebot was written in 2003 for IRC by Troggs and subsequently ported to Skype.
 Lorebot will also capture lores pasted in Discord chat, either singly or pasted in bulk.